NANDILLONMaxence/Install_auto_Guacamole/README.md

-# Automated Guacamole Bastion Installation on All Linux
+# Automated Guacamole Bastion Installation

 This script automates the installation process for setting up a Guacamole bastion server on any Linux system.
 It downloads and installs the necessary components such as Guacamole Server, Tomcat9, MariaDB Server, and configures them for a functional Guacamole setup.